 Affectionately nicknamed ’T-Bar,’ you’ll find Toowoomba in the Darling Downs region, around 125km west of Brisbane.
 With so much great local produce in the area, there are some fantastic foodie experiences on offer in Toowoomba.
 Time your visit with the vibrant Carnival of Flowers or sunflower season.
 Journey deeper into the region with a visit to the High Country Hamlets, Ravensbourne and the nearby Bunya Mountains.
 For great spots to stay in and around the area check out Quest Toowoomba, Bunnyconnellen, ecoRidge Hideaway and Cloudlake.

 Journey into the heart of country Queensland with a visit to iconic Longreach, a place that has a very special spot in my heart.
 Located in Central West Queensland around 700km from the coast, west of Rockhampton, the town is home to some very special locals and authentic Aussie experiences.
 Avid adventurers may like to catch the train up or you can simply fly!
-We did a guided tour with Outback Aussie Tours and absolutely loved it, enjoy dinner, drinks and live music under the stars, visiting the Wellshot Hotel, Stockman’s Hall of Fame, enjoying delicious local food and so much more.
+We did a guided tour with Outback Aussie Tours and absolutely loved it.
+We had dinner, drinks and live music under the stars, visited the Wellshot Hotel, the Stockman’s Hall of Fame, and enjoyed delicious local food and so much more.
 We stayed at Saltbush Retreat and loved it!